VictorGoic0/SpendSense/memory-bank/activeContext.md

   - All 74 tasks completed

 ## Next Steps
-1. **Evaluation System** - Create evaluation metrics script and Parquet export to S3
+1. **Parquet Export & S3 Integration** - PR #29: Export user features and evaluation results to Parquet, upload to S3
+2. **Evaluation API Endpoint** - PR #30: Create API endpoints for running evaluations and retrieving metrics
-2. **AWS Deployment** - Deploy backend to Lambda and frontend to Vercel/Netlify
+3. **AWS Deployment** - Deploy backend to Lambda and frontend to Vercel/Netlify

 ## Active Decisions and Considerations